On this page:

 - No. Evergreen pays insurance premiums only.

-- However, EIP can pay HIV prescription co-pays and some deductible costs for their clients with insurance.
+- However, other Washington State Department of Health programs can pay some prescription co-pays and some deductible costs for their clients with insurance.

-- EIP does not pay medical co-pays for clients with insurance coverage but may pay for specific HIV-related doctor/medical expenses, up to $1000, in the deductible period.
+- The Washington State Department of Health does not pay medical co-pays for clients with insurance coverage but may pay for specific doctor/medical expenses, up to $1000, in the deductible period.

 What If I don't qualify for any insurance?

-- If you qualify for EIP, they can pay for specific HIV-related prescriptions and medical expenses.
-See the EIP website for more information.
+- If you qualify, some Washington State Department of Health programs can pay for specific prescriptions and medical expenses.
+See the DOH website for more information.